chitranjan-gupta/Student-ID/client-app/README.md

 # Build locally
-## On Github Codespace
+## On Gitpod Codespace
 ## Setup the environment
-1. On github codespace nodejs is installed using nvm (node version manager)
+1. On gitpod codespace nodejs is installed using nvm (node version manager)
     > Everything will work fine but to build the application we need superuser privilege.
-    > But on github codespace nodejs does not have sudo privilege
+    > But on gitpod codespace nodejs does not have sudo privilege
     > So we have to first uninstall nodejs, npm and nvm and reinstall using sudo privilege
 2. Run command `nvm ls` to get nodejs version installed
 3. Deactivate the nodejs `nvm deactivate`